System changes in Phaedusinae (Clausiliidae)

 It should be considered that the genus taxa out of Japan and Taiwan can include several groups differing in shell characters, which might be not closely related.
 Atractophaedusa consists of two groups, the type group with decollate shell and another group with entire shell.
 Formosana includes at least three groups: type group, group of artifina, and group of moschina (small dextral species).
 Serriphaedusa includes two groups, type group and group of draesekei; two further groups (Gibbophaedusa, Altiplica) have recently been added.
 Within Bathyptychia three subgenera have been described.
 Selenophaedusa consists of five groups: type group, groups of diplochilus, billeti, bavayi, and spinifera.
 Margaritiphaedusa includes two groups: type group and group of ziyuanensis, Euphaedusa also two groups: type group and group of cylindrella.
 One may not be surprised if these genus taxa do not come out in DNA analysis as monophyletic.

 Most publications on genital morphology do not offer exact subdivisions of the male end ducts and measurements.
 So it must be stated that genital morphology of most species is insufficiently known.

 From DNA studies (I, II) it is concluded:

 Character changes used for the shell-based system (III) frequently evolved in parallel.

-Not only groups with modified plicae types are different evolutionary units, but also groups with normal plicae type included in megagenus Oospira.
+Not only groups with modified plicae types are different evolutionary units, but also several groups with normal plicae type included in megagenus Oospira.